 - Delivered in ‘chunks’ – challenges being identified sooner, lessening the risk of building the entire requirement only to find costly and time-consuming faults.

-- Increasing the value you add and stakeholder engagement – stakeholders should be more involved, however resistance is common as they have often moved on to the next big thing.
+- Increasing the value you add and stakeholder engagement – stakeholders should be more involved.

 Often referred to as ‘Agifall’, combining the best of Agile into a Waterfall process with the objective to maximise time, control cost and improve quality.
 This solution is common in global organisations.